michaeljclark/michaeljclark.github.io/index.md

 retired RISC-V instructions to x86 micro-ops.
 The benchmark programs are compiled for aarch64, riscv64, riscv32, x86-64 and x86-32.
-See the [Benchmarks Results](/bench) page for the complete result set including macro-op fusion performance, executable file sizes, dynamic register and instruction usage charts.
+See the [Benchmarks Results](/bench) page for the complete result set including optimisation level comparisons, macro-op fusion performance, executable file sizes, dynamic register and instruction usage charts.

 #### Benchmark source